Nipigon

-Nipigon (/ˈnɪpᵻɡən/) is a township in Thunder Bay District, Northwestern Ontario, Canada, located along the west side of the Nipigon River and south of the small Helen Lake running between Lake Nipigon and Lake Superior.
+Nipigon (/ˈnɪpᵻɡən/) is a town in Nipigon township in Thunder Bay District, Northwestern Ontario, Canada, located along the west side of the Nipigon River and south of the small Helen Lake running between Lake Nipigon and Lake Superior.
 Lake Nipigon is located approximately 25 km north of Nipigon.
 Located at latitude 49.0125° N, Nipigon is the northernmost community on the Great Lakes.

 A communications tower near Nipigon broadcasts a local radio station and television channels from Thunder Bay, including CKPR (TBT), CFNO and CBQT.

 The Nipigon Crater or Crater Nipigon on Mars is named after this town.

 Geography

 Nipigon is located northeast of Thunder Bay, southwest of Geraldton and Beardmore (both in the municipality of Greenstone), west of Marathon, and northwest of Sault Ste.
 Marie.

 Nipigon is surrounded with pine and other varieties of forests.

 History

 First Nations have lived in the Nipigon area for thousands of years, leaving behind rock paintings on the cliffs at the mouth of the Nipigon River.

 During the European colonization, the area was home to a succession of fur trading forts and posts.
 Starting in 1665, French explorers built several forts on Lake Nipigon.
 Circa 1717, Zacharie Robutel de La Noue built Fort Ste Anne, its exact location now uncertain but possibly in a shallow bay on the south-east shore of Helen Lake (at the site of today's Lake Helen 53A reserve).
 It operated until 1775.

 The North West Company had a post at the mouth of the Nipigon River from 1785 to 1821, which was likely taken over by the Hudson's Bay Company (HBC) when these two companies merged in 1821.

 In the fall of 1859, the Hudson's Bay Company (HBC) set up a trading post at the waterfront of the current townsite, called Pierre Rouge or Roche Rouge (French for Red Rock).
 Built to protect trade at its post on Lake Nipigon, Fort Nipigon, it functioned as a transshipment point for cargo that was brought up the Great Lakes by steamers and then taken by canoe up the Nipigon River to Fort Nipigon.
 It was an outpost for Fort William until circa 1864, when it became an outpost of Fort Nipigon.
 It remained a small outpost with 2 or 3 dilapidated log cabins until 1871, when Red Rock was made headquarters of the Nipigon District.
 It was then rebuilt, expanded, and became a full post.
 From 1881 to 1887, Red Rock was the headquarters of the Michipicoten District, and from 1892 on, headquarters of the Lake Superior District.